 - Effectively manages all resources to advance the purposes of the district.

-- Has the resilience and perseverance to address challenges and confrontations.
+- Has the resilience and perseverance to address challenges.

-- Is an effective, data-informed decision maker and manager of change, and will commit to making changes based on data.
+- Is an effective, data-informed decision maker and manager of change.

 - Is action- and results-oriented, innovative and creative, and responds to situations in a timely manner, particularly in periods of uncertain funding or disruption.